PSRCode/lttng-docs/contents/understanding-lttng/plumbing/lttng-modules.md

 Only in exceptional circumstances should you ever need to load the LTTng kernel modules manually: it is normally the responsability of `root`'s session daemon to do so.
-Even if you were to develop your own LTTng probe module&mdash;for tracing a custom kernel or some kernel module (this topic is covered in the
+If you were to develop your own LTTng probe module, however&mdash;for tracing a custom kernel or some kernel module (this topic is covered in the
-[Linux kernel](#doc-instrumenting-linux-kernel) instrumenting guide of the [Using LTTng](#doc-using-lttng) chapter)&mdash;you
-should use the `--extra-kmod-probes` option of the session daemon to append your probe to the default list.
+[Linux kernel](#doc-instrumenting-linux-kernel) instrumenting guide of the [Using LTTng](#doc-using-lttng) chapter)&mdash;you should either load it manually, or use the `--kmod-probes` option of the session daemon to load a specific list of kernel probes (beware, however, that the `--kmod-probes` option specifies an _absolute_ list, which means you also have to specify the default probes you need).
 The session and consumer daemons of regular users do not interact with the LTTng kernel modules at all.

 LTTng kernel modules are installed, by default, in
 <code>/usr/lib/modules/<em>release</em>/extra</code>, where